Compare the best current accounts in Ireland

 What are overdraft charges?

-An overdraft allows you to withdraw money or pay bills from your bank account even if there is no money in it.
-It is a form of short term credit, so you are borrowing money from the bank.
+An overdraft allows you to withdraw money or pay bills from your bank account even when your balance is zero.
+It is a form of short-term credit, so you borrow money from the bank.

 There are two types of overdraft:

-1. Arranged overdraft: this is when you agree with your bank in advance, how much you can get overdrawn.
+1. Arranged overdraft: This is when you agree with your bank in advance on how much you can get overdrawn.

-2. Unauthorised overdraft: this is when you spend more than you have in your account without agreeing on an overdraft in advance.
+2. Unauthorised overdraft: when you spend more than you have in your account without agreeing on an overdraft in advance.

 All current account providers charge interest if you use your overdraft.
 Interest rates vary but currently range between 11.85% and 15.55% for an arranged overdraft and 11.85% and 27% for an unauthorised overdraft.